Windsor Ukulele Band

 Song List with chords (pdf)

 Here are the songs we are currently playing.
-If you have a new song you want to play with us, come along on a Tuesday.
 We are up for pretty much anything.

 Who is in the Windsor Ukulele Band?